Building IT Innovation By Partnering With Experts

 This is just one example that demonstrates the reality of my earlier article.
 You don’t need to just deliver what the client asks for – why not work with them, learn about their issues, and deliver a solution that helps improve their business?

-I believe that this is particularly important when it comes to innovation and trying to work out how your business will look in the future.
+I believe that this is particularly important when it comes to IT innovation and trying to work out how your business will look in the future.
 Huge multinational companies have R&D teams and a budget specifically for innovation.
 They are all trying to define the future, but what if you are a smaller company with no specific budget to set up an innovation lab?

 The answer is, once again, to partner with your suppliers.